MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **What**

 The third example demonstrates how we can use OSC timetags to improve synchronization and real-time musical performance over a network.
 The code is similar to the metronome control system introduced in example 2 but adds the option to adjust the timetags associated with each OSC packet.

-By increasing the timetag offset a few seconds, you should experience the metronome to be more stable and resilient.

 <p align="left">
  <img src="./fig/example3.jpg" height=300>